Augusto11CB/Git-Studies/README.md

 `$ git checkout -b branchname <sha1-of-commit or HEAD~3>`

 ## How Can I Determine the Url That a Local Git Repository Was Originally Cloned From?
 `$ git remote get-url origin`

 `$ git remote -v`

 `$ git remote show origin`

+## How to Untrack Files Already Added to Git Repository Based on .gitignore
+1. Commit all changes

+2. Remove everything from the repository
+`$ git rm -r --cached .`

+rm is the remove command
+-r will allow recursive removal
+–cached will only remove files from the index.

+3. Re add everything
+`$ git add .`

+4. Commit
+`git commit -m ".gitignore fix"`

 ## How to Correct a Commit Date
 Rebase to the commit immediately prior to the commit with the wrong date